SalesConnection/Caction-Support/docs/How_to_Get_Remote_Signature_From_Customer.md

       <img src="img/How_to_Get_Remote_Signature_From_Customer_Mobile_Step_1.png" alt="How to Get Remote Signature From Customer Mobile Step 1">
    </p>

-2. Click on the Customer that the Service Sheet is from.
+2. Click on the Customer that the Service Sheet is from.<br>

    <p align="center">
       <img src="img/How_to_Get_Remote_Signature_From_Customer_Mobile_Step_2.png" alt="How to Get Remote Signature From Customer Mobile Step 2">